 For the spice powder

-1-2 cloves of garlic ( i have used only 1)
+- 1-2 cloves garlic i used only one

 - Once the spices are cool enough, take them into a mixer and grind it to a not so fine powder.

-- Let us now mix the rice, in the same pan we roasted the spices, add the oil given under ‘tempering‘, splutter mustard seeds, then add the red chilies, curry leaves, chana dal and peanuts.
-Roast them until the dal turns golden brown.
-Switch off the stove.
+- In the same pan we roasted the spices, add the oil given under 'tempering', splutter mustard seeds, then add the red chilies, curry leaves, chana dal and peanuts.
+Roast them until the dal turnsgolden brown.
+Switch off the stove

 - Add salt to the rice and mix well, please note i haven't added salt to the spice powder, so add enough salt to the rice.
 Mix well and serve or pack for lunch.

 - You can replace the peanuts in tempering with any other nuts.
 If allergic to nuts, omit them completely.

 - The above measurements will be enough to mix with 2 cups of cooked rice.
 Do not add more as you might not feel the taste of the spice powder.